KT-Emmani/SQL-PROJECT---UAE-USED-CARS-ANALYSIS/README.md

 ### Project Overview

 This data analysis project aims to provide insights into Used cars in United Arab Emirates (UAE) .
-By analyzing this data, I seek to identify the market trends and popularity of used cars based on thier mileage, price, age and location, and make data-driven recommendations.
+By analyzing this data, I seek to identify the market trends and popularity of used cars based on thier mileage, price, age, location, and make data-driven recommendations for buyers.

 ### Data Source